 Best for fans of dark academia and atmospheric thrillers

-The Secret History by Donna Tartt, author of The Goldfinch, is a MUST READ for book lovers, and it’s the ultimate thriller/suspense/mystery book.
-A favorite of Reese Witherspoon and Jenna Bush Hager (it was on her book club list), it’s a modern classic, with some of the best writing (especially dialogue) I’ve ever read.
+The Secret History is a must-read for book lovers.
+It’s the ultimate thriller, suspense, and mystery book.
+A favorite of celebrity book lovers Reese Witherspoon and Jenna Bush Hager, it’s a modern classic with some of the best writing (especially dialogue) I’ve ever read.

-In conclusion, PUT THIS ONE ON YOUR LIST!
-It’s my favorite on this list.
+It’s my favorite psychological thriller on this list.

 The Silent Patient by Alex Michaelides